mbta/concentrate/guides/architecture.md

 Throughout the pipeline, data is represented as one of three structs:

-* `TripUpdate`: basic trip information like ID, route ID, and direction
+* `TripDescriptor`: basic trip information like ID, route ID, and direction
 * `VehiclePosition`: where the vehicle is, both latitude/longitude and on the trip
 * `StopTimeUpdate`: a prediction about when a vehicle will arrive/depart a stop